MiloTruck/CTF-Archive/Timisoara CTF 2019 Qualification Round/Reversing/Pipes [200]/README.md

 # Pipes [200]
 **Category:** Reversing

+> The program seems to smoke a lot.

 ## Write-up
 As usual, first we decompile the binary using Ghidra for analysis.
 The code below are the important parts of the decompilation: